snijderlab/stitch/README.md

 ## Getting started

 There are distributed executable files for windows (x64, arm64), linux (x64, arm64) and mac (x64, arm64).
-The [dotnet runtime](https://dotnet.microsoft.com/download) can be installed to run the program on almost any other platform (See ['Running with dotnet'](#building)).
+If you use any other platform the see ['Building'](#building).
 To use these first download the latest package, found on the [releases page](https://github.com/snijderlab/stitch/releases).
 Unpack the archive for your system and run the files from the command line with the filename of the batch file to be used.

 Windows:
 ```